 Bone Morphogenetic Protein

-Bone morphogenic protein (BMP) is a human recombinant protein that induces stem cells in our body to become bone-forming cells and grow new bone.
+Bone morphogenetic protein (BMP) is a human recombinant protein that induces stem cells in our body to become bone-forming cells and grow new bone.
 BMP is soaked onto and binds with a collagen sponge, which resorbs, or disappears, over time and is placed in the surgical site where new bone is desired.
-As the sponge dissolves, the bone morphogenic protein is released locally and recruits cells to the area and induces certain cells to become bone-forming cells.
+As the sponge dissolves, the bone morphogenetic protein is released locally and recruits cells to the area and induces certain cells to become bone-forming cells.
 The BMP also goes away once it has completed its task of jump starting the normal bone healing process.

 Since there is no need to harvest bone from the patients’ body when using BMP, recipients were spared donor site pain.
-Complications from the graft harvest site are also eliminated with the use of bone morphogenic protein.
+Complications from the graft harvest site are also eliminated with the use of bone morphogenetic protein.
 While this new technology is a major advance in bone grafting surgery, there are limitations to its use.